 Again, your CTA will depend on the purpose of your landing page.
 Use simple but compelling words to prompt visitors to take action: Sign Up Now, Click Here, Check Out Our Video, Get Your Free Gift.
 You can be more creative with your word choices but make sure your CTA is still 100% clear to your visitors.

-It’s also recommended to avoid using multiple CTA buttons on a landing page.
+It’s also wise to avoid using multiple CTA buttons on a landing page.
 You want the prospect consumer to know exactly what you want them to do while on the page.
 Distract them with many other requests and you will lose the conversion.

 Creating and optimizing a landing page that converts requires careful consideration and several steps to take.
 You need to use the combined power of copywriting and design to make an effective landing page.